-Does Medicare Pay For An Echocardiogram?
+Does Medicare Pay for an Echocardiogram?

 The answer is yes; Original Medicare covers echocardiograms when deemed medically necessary.

-A doctor has determined that the test is needed to diagnose or treat a specific medical condition.
+Medically necessary means a doctor has determined that the test is needed to diagnose or treat a specific medical condition.
 If you have Original Medicare Part A and Part B, your coverage will depend on where you receive the test and how it is administered.

-How Much Does An Echocardiogram Cost?
+How Much Does an Echocardiogram Cost?

 If you receive your echocardiogram as an inpatient (for example, if you are admitted to the hospital or have a procedure requiring an echocardiogram), it will be covered under Medicare Part A. However, you will be responsible for paying any deductible or coinsurance amounts that apply to your hospital stay.

 How Often Can I Receive an Echocardiogram?

 There are some restrictions on how often you can receive the test.
 Generally, Medicare will cover an echocardiogram once every 12 months or more frequently if your healthcare provider deems it medically necessary.